Monnoroch/ColorHighlighter/README.md

 **Color picker usage:**

 Just put the cursor (or multiple cursors) on the color code and select "Choose color" in context menu (or press `ctrl+shift+c`).
 Select the color in a popup color picker and all color codes under your cursors will change.
-The change will preserve exact code format, so if you select two codes "#FFF" and "rgb(255,255,255)" and choose color #FF0000, in the end you get two codes like that: "#FF00FF" and "rgb(255,0,0)".
+The change will preserve exact code format, so if you select two codes "#FFF" and "rgb(255,255,255)" and choose color "#FF0000", in the end you get two codes like that: "#FF00FF" and "rgb(255,0,0)".

 **Color converter usage:**

 Just put the cursor (or multiple cursors) on the color code and select "Convert color" in context menu (or press `ctrl+shift+a`).
 Input a color format to use and press enter.
-Format can be any format supported by this plugin, for example if you convert rgb(255,255,255) into format hsv(1,1%,1%), you'll get hsv(360, 0%, 100%).
+Format can be any format supported by this plugin, for example if you convert "rgb(255,255,255)" into format "hsv(1,1%,1%)" or just "hsv", you'll get "hsv(0, 0%, 100%)".
 You can also use shortcuts (rgb, rgba, etc...).
 Works with named colors (both ways).

 Also, there is a Prev/Next color commands, triggered by `ctrl+shift+,` and `ctrl+shift+.` respectively to choose previous or next color format.